VENUE: IBNU HAZM

 ü Helps to pay attention in class

-ü Helps to study for quiz, test/ final exam
+ü Helps to study for quiz, test/

 ü Helps to improve memory